Follow these instructions for international transfer students if you:

 If you have taken university courses in China, you MUST arrange for a verification report of your university transcript with the China Higher Education Student Information and Career Center (CHESICC).
-The report must be mailed directly to Undergraduate Admissions by CHESICC, rather than by you or any third party.
+The report must be mailed or emailed directly to Undergraduate Admission by CHESICC, rather than by you or any third party.
 The report should be mailed to our express mail address or emailed to firstname.lastname@example.org.
-Any transcript not mailed by CHESICC will not be considered.
+Any transcript not mailed or emailed by CHESICC will not be considered.

 Additional requirements if you have earned fewer than 30 semester (45 quarter) hours

 High school transcripts

 If you have fewer than 30 semester (45 quarter) hours at the time of application, your high school or secondary school transcript is required.
 Request that your high school send your official transcript to Ohio State, electronically if possible.
 Emailed or faxed transcripts will not be accepted.